Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🏰 Cybersecurity Basics & Information Security (InfoSec)/🍦 Software Security/🪆 Software (Program) Techniques & Binary Engineering/📌 Program Analysis Basics/👚 SCA (Static Code Analysis) & SAST/Information Flow & Information Flow Control (IFC)/Information Flow & Information Flow Control (IFC).md

 > Consider a large organization like a hospital:
 > - Even though the hospital itself is honest, it may run some systems that are not secure.
 > - Systems that are designed by honest people could have bugs.
-> - When declassifying information, you may not want to give permission to use the data arbitrarily.
+> - When declassifying information, you may not want to give permission to use the data **arbitrarily**.
 > 	- There may be a usage policy about using the declassified data, and compliance may be required by law, e.g. GDPR.
 > 	- Similarly, release of data may be subject to usage policy by a contract, e.g., the researchers must make a contract with the hospital to get access to patient data.
 > - How to formally specify such policies and automatically prove compliance?